The Bullitt Prize: $100,000 Springboard for Change

 The Bullitt Prize is awarded annually based on the following eligibility:

-• An individual 35 years or younger,
+• An individual 35 years old or younger

-• From an underrepresented group
+• From an underrepresented group, such as an economically disadvantaged group

 • From Washington state (or the Pacific Northwest region if their work impacts Washington)